LIXIL makes pioneering water and housing products that solve everyday, real-life challenges, making better homes a reality for everyone, everywhere.

 Specialists in design for developing markets say the SATO works well for users and the environment.
 Mariana Amatullo, vice president of the Designmatters program at Art Center College of Design, in Pasadena, California, was especially struck by its simplicity.
 "It's not overly designed or engineered and is appropriate to the context," she notes, adding that American Standard introduced innovation by strengthening an existing product while keeping the price low.

-Projects like SATO, which won a "Patents for Humanity" award in 2015 from the U.S. Department of Commerce, have helped improve sanitation along with initiatives from other companies as well as NGOs and United Nations' agencies, including SATO partner UNICEF.
+Projects like SATO, which won a "Patents for Humanity" award in 2015 from the U.S. Patent and Trademark Office, have helped improve sanitation along with initiatives from other companies as well as NGOs and United Nations' agencies, including SATO partner UNICEF.

 The number of children dying from diarrhea and other diseases associated with inadequate sanitation has fallen from 1.5 million in 1990 to just above 600,000 in 2012, according to the World Health Organization.
 Over roughly the same time period, nearly one third of the global population, or 2.1 billion people, has gained access to an improved sanitation facility, and diarrhea is no longer among the five leading causes of death worldwide for the total population.
 Policy makers agree that the pace of change must be accelerated, but there is debate about the best method.